dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream sentinel drop: Drop the sentinel table on the source database
-   usage: pgcopydb stream sentinel drop  --source ...
+   usage: pgcopydb stream sentinel drop

      --source      Postgres URI to the source database